blinq-dev/laravel-blade-icons/README.md

 https://api.github.com/repos/tailwindlabs/heroicons/git/trees/master?recursive=1

-e must then transform this list into a format that ``blinq/icons`` understands.
+We must then transform this list into a format that ``blinq/icons`` understands.
 This transformation is described in a ``discovery.json`` file, which is created automatically.

 ```json
 {